chili-publish/publisher-interface/CONTRIBUTING.md

 # Contributing

 Hi there!
-We're thrilled that you'd like to contribute to our publisher-connector project.
-We definitely could use your help to keep this publisher-connector great.
+We're thrilled that you'd like to contribute to our publisher-interface project.
+We definitely could use your help to keep this publisher-interface great.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

 ## Submitting a pull request

-1. [Fork](https://github.com/chili-publish/publisher-connector/fork) and clone this repository
+1. [Fork](https://github.com/chili-publish/publisher-interface/fork) and clone this repository
 2. Create a new branch: `git checkout -b my-branch-name` \*
 3. Make your change and remember to add tests
 4. Build the project locally and run local tests
-5. Push to your fork and [submit a pull request](https://github.com/chili-publish/publisher-connector/compare)
+5. Push to your fork and [submit a pull request](https://github.com/chili-publish/publisher-interface/compare)
 6. Pat yourself on the back and wait for your pull request to be reviewed and get merged.

 \*replace my-branch-name with something specific.
 We use the prefixes fix and feature in our branches to indicate what they represent.
 An example for a branch that fixes a bug in playAnimation f.e. could be `fix/play-animation-fixdescription`